vantu-fit/E-commerce-saga/README.md

   - Used for storing media files.
 - MailHog:  email testing tool.
   - Used for testing email sending.
+- Kafdrop:  Kafka UI for monitoring Kafka.
+  - Used for monitoring Kafka.
+- ElasticSearch:  distributed, RESTful search and analytics engine.
+  - Used for search information of products and categories.
+- Kibana:  data visualization dashboard for ElasticSearch.
+  - Used for monitoring ElasticSearch.
+- Logstash:  server-side data processing pipeline that ingests data from multiple sources simultaneously.
+  - Used for syncing data from `Product_db` to ElasticSearch with index `products`.

 ## Architecture diagram
 ![saga-orchestration](docs/saga-architecturex2.png)